IT’S TIME TO GET YOUR VEHICLE READY FOR THE SNOW AND ICY ROADS AHEAD.

 Take care of your vehicle and it will take care of you costing you less over time in repairs.
 Having a winter vehicle checklist will help get your car ready for winter and will ensure you are taking care of the fundamentals.
+If winter vehicle maintenance isn’t in your budget I’d suggest adding this category if your vehicle is something you need and use.

-When I came to Canada Mrs CBB already had a newer vehicle and she got it “Krowned” every year.
-We still have this vehicle, it’s just under 10 years old and it’s still in mint condition inside and out.
+under 10 years old over 13 years old and it’s still in mint condition inside and out.
 Sure the mileage is low but very little ever goes wrong with it either.
 None of the wiring is corroded, there’s no rusted through doors or rocker panels, it starts first time every time, never failed an e-test and has never broke down.

 I’ll be the first to admit that getting your vehicle oil sprayed isn’t going to solve all your vehicle issues, good general maintenance is still key.
 Like my father, I always buy the Haynes manual for the particular vehicle/s we own.
 It’s a great resource if you don’t know how to repair problems as it’s pretty much step-by-step.

-Remember that salt on your shoes kills the interior of your car too.
+Winter Vehicle Maintenance Tip: Remember that salt on your shoes kills the interior of your car too.
 We get the car cleaned out (most places do a salt removal package) at the end of winter.

-I swap over the All-Season Tires to Winter Tires myself as most places charge approximately $40 and if you can do it yourself like I can save the money.
+I swap over our All-Season Tires to Michelin X-Ice Winter Tires myself as most places charge approximately $40 and if you can do it yourself like I can save the money.
 Winter Tires provide more grip at colder temperatures as they are made of a softer compound rubber.

-Tip: Check the amount of tread left on the tires, built-in wear bar indicators will usually give you a good idea.
+Winter Vehicle Maintenance Tip: Check the amount of tread left on the tires, built-in wear bar indicators will usually give you a good idea.

 Make sure the winter wipers are in good condition or swap out your summer blades for winter blades.
-Streaks across the wind-shield indicate the wiper blade is starting to fail.
+Streaks across the wind-shield show the wiper blade is starting to fail.
 These streaks can interfere with your vision while driving.

-Tip: Always keep a jug of wind-shield washer fluid handy in your vehicle in the winter.
+Winter Vehicle Maintenance Tip: Always keep a jug of wind-shield washer fluid handy in your vehicle in the winter.

 If you’re going to do the oil change yourself make sure the viscosity is correct for the temperature range the vehicle will be subjected to.
-Personally I change my own engine oil and filter as I can get a $60+ oil change for $35.
+Personally I change my engine oil and filter as I can get a $60+ oil change for $35.
 Check the manual that your vehicle comes with for further information.

-- Fluid levels and condition.
+Fluid levels and condition

 You can check the coolant level and condition but you’ll need test strips or a refractometer to test it yourself .
 Most batteries these days are maintenance free so you can’t check the electrolyte in the cells.
 Personally I leave the battery on a long low amp charge to help reduce sulfation of the battery.